tahunus/gift-of-light/README.md

 # gift-of-light
-code for Gift of Light experiment un UI/UX for WiZ smart lights
+code for Gift of Light experiment on UI/UX for WiZ smart lights